hkh112/cuFE/README.md

     The dataset is in https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/

+    We can get a training program called svm-train by compiling the source code from the libsvm library.
 The command for training is as follows:

     $ ./svm-train (data file)